Sylius/PlusInformationCenter/UPGRADE.md

    You need to remove it from your side and if you already override some of these templates you can refactor it to use events or keep overriding it this way.

+10. Form data transformers:
+    - `Sylius\Plus\Loyalty\Infrastructure\Form\DataTransformer\ChangeActionToChannelsBasedItemsTotalToPointsRatioConfigurationTransformer`
+    - `Sylius\Plus\Loyalty\Infrastructure\Form\DataTransformer\ChangeActionToChannelsBasedPointsPerProductRatioConfigurationTransformer`
+    have been removed.

+    In their place a generic `Sylius\Plus\Loyalty\Infrastructure\Form\DataTransformer\ChangeActionToChannelsBasedRatioConfigurationTransformer`
+    has been added to ease customization.

 # UPGRADE FROM 1.0.0-BETA.1 to 1.0.0-BETA.2

 1. The `Sylius\Plus\Entity\ReturnRequest` and `Sylius\Plus\Entity\CreditMemoAwareTrait` have been removed and the methods